structured-log/structured-log/README.md

 ## Structured Logging

 All the logging functions accept a message template and a set of key/value properties that are used to render the template when constring the log message for display.
-The properties are maintained separately to the template and rendered message which is what makes Serilog a structured logging system.
+The properties are maintained separately to the template and rendered message which is what makes this a structured logging system.

 Here are some examples that have been adapted for Javascript from the [Serilog C# examples](http://serilog.net/):